Openness and Tradition

 During the four decades’ history of the National Biennial of Medal Art my predecessors and I have stressed the importance of this exhibition series for Sopron from diverse angles.

-Now I should like to shed light on a new aspect.
+Now I should like to shed light on

 For centuries Sopron has been a city of openness and admission, even if the broad public may envision it as a closed community firmly adhering to its customs and rules.
 Already in the Middle Ages, after the consolidation of the town in the 13th century, German settlers appeared in and around Sopron.
 A few hundred years later burghers and noblemen fleeing the Ottomans found shelter in the town, while Croatians received a new home in the villages.
 Protestants chased away from the territory of the Holy Roman Empire found asylum here, as did some of the Hutterites.
 The latter also chose Sopron to protect their faith.
 Mention can also be made of the re-appearance of the Jews in the 18th century who would play important roles in the economic life of the town.
 All these people have become useful and faithful citizens of our town.